node-3d/glfw-raub/README.md

 * API is available if it has `window` parameter.
 * All props start lowercase.
 * Word "Window" is omitted.
-* Whatever can have a `get/set` interface is done so.
+* Whatever could have a `get/set` interface is made so.

 Constructor: